 - 2 cardigans

 Although I admire these people for getting by with minimal wardrobes, I know that I could never be happy with so few clothes myself.
 However, I do believe there are great benefits in getting a wardrobe that is versatile, yet is kept to a small size.
 One way to do that is through creating wardrobe capsules and editing your wardrobe after each season.

-The key to creating a wardrobe that is minimal, yet gives you lots of variety, is to work with wardrobe capsules.
+The key to creating a wardrobe that is minimal, yet gives you lots of variety, is to work with capsule wardrobes.
 What you are trying to do, is to buy clothes that you can all mix and match with eachother, therefore giving you lots of variations with a minimum amount of clothes.
-I gave you examples of wardrobe capsules earlier this year when I showed you my brights wardrobe capsule and Nola Johnson showed you a wardrobe capsule for work.
-In general you would want to create wardrobe capsules for work, leisure time, sport and special occassions.

 How many pieces would you need for each capsule?